 How to build a native mobile app?

 In order to provide a seamless user experience on a particular device, native apps are written in a programming language of the OS platforms, it’s made for.
-For example, native Android apps are written in Android (a “tweaked” version of Java or Kotlin), while iOS native apps are preferably written in Swift.
+For example, native Android apps are written in Java, while iOS native apps are preferably written in Swift.

 Since native apps are developed for a certain platform, they can directly interact with the operating system.
 That gives a nice benefit of using the latest technologies available on a device such as camera, GPS, microphone, gestures or any other innovations.
 Native apps can also access push notification services and interact with users in the most convenient way.